amemume/amemume/README.md

-- 👋 Hi, I’m @amemume
+- 👋 Hi, I’m @amemume.
+The meaning of my name comes from my favorite Vtuber WatsonAmelia and NanashiMumei.
-- 👀 I’m interested in ...
+- 👀 I’m interested in game
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C# and Python.
-- 📫 How to reach me ...
+- 📫 How to reach me: Discord 미래MIRAE#6349
 <!---
 amemume/amemume is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.